guru-shreyansh/NPTEL-Programming-in-Java/2021-July-Semester/Week-1-Programming-Assignment-1.md

 	}
 }
 ```
 ▸ **Explanation:** This is a simple formula-based question.
-Use the formulas of perimeter & area of circle to find the results.
+Use the formulas of perimeter & area of a circle to find the results.
 Use of `Math.PI` is suggested as if we use pi = 3.14, we won't get the accurate results.

 :heavy_plus_sign: **If you any _doubts/questions_ related to this course or any _quiz/assignment_, <br>